1024mb/APK-Info/README.md

 The app allows you to go to Google Play, a custom store (APKPure by default) and VirusTotal.

-You can rename an APK file using a pre-defined pattern with substitutions.
+You can rename an APK/APKS file using a pre-defined pattern with substitutions.

 You can also install or remove this APK file on a device or emulator connected via ADB.